nv-legate/legate.core/BUILD.md

 but if you have an existing installation then you can inform the install script using the `--with-gasnet` flag.
 You also need to specify the interconnect network of the target machine using the `--conduit` flag.
-With UCX, the library must be already installed and /`--with-ucx` can be used to point to the installation path if UCX is not installed under common system paths.
+With UCX, the library must be already installed and `--with-ucx` can be used to point to the installation path if UCX is not installed under common system paths.

 For example this would be an installation for a